PointFiveLabs/s3dmap/README.md

 Choose the correct storage class for all objects given their usage pattern and attributes.

+## Features
+- Interactive treemap browsing of S3 bucket storage
+- Detailed prefix-level analysis, using configurable layers of insights
+- Direct SQL interface on the Object level and Prefix level, for custom advanced research
+- Anonymizer script to share bucket structure without conveying objects names

 ## The Methodology

 ### Prefix-Oriented Objects Management (POOM)